UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### UKCloud for OpenStack

 This service is powered by Red Hat OpenStack, an open source cloud computing platform that provides a flexible virtual data centre (VDC) management platform built for the digital age.

-### UKCloud for Oracle Software

-This service provides a platform powered by Oracle VM (OVM) technology that is fully compliant with the compatibility and licensing requirements of Oracle-based enterprise applications.
-This enables you to move away from expensive hardware-based Oracle solutions and move your workloads to a secure cloud platform.

 ### UKCloud for VMware